jcarlos-prieto/niliBOX/resources/API.md

 <tr>
 <td>b_debug(value)</td>
 <td>
-Adds a message to the log file and the console if any.
+Add a message to the log file and the console if any.
 <ul>
 <li>Parameter <i><b>value</b></i>: Any native Javascript type</li>
 <li>Return value: None</li>